DB-Vincent/guest-lecture-2/README.md

 Alright, that's it!
 Let's apply the Kubernetes manifest and see it in action.
 After executing the `kubectl apply -f <filename>` command, you can check the status of the HPA using the `kubectl get hpa <hpa-name>` command.

 As you might notice, the HPA reports `<unknown>/25%` in the Targets column.
-This is because we didn't set any resource limits inside our Deployment.
+This is because we didn't set any resource requests/limits inside our Deployment.
 In Kubernetes, a resource request is the amount of CPU or memory that a container initially requests to run, ensuring that the cluster places it on a node with sufficient capacity.
 Resource limits, on the other hand, define the maximum amount of CPU or memory a container is allowed to consume, preventing it from taking up all the resources and potentially affecting the stability of other containers on the same node.
-In order to set a resource limit on the Deployment, edit the Kubernetes manifest so it includes an `resources` section in the container specification.
+In order to set a resource request/limit on the Deployment, edit the Kubernetes manifest so it includes an `resources` section in the container specification.

 ```yaml
 apiVersion: apps/v1